Climate in Tucson AZ | Tucson Weather Guide for the Best Times to Visit

 But then Monsoon Storms arrive.

-For a number of years now, (I don't know why!) local weather TV broadcasts insist it begins mid‑June.
-People who have lived here believe it actually begins on the 4th of July, give or take a couple of days.
+People who have lived here awhile believe it actually begins on the 4th of July, give or take a couple of days.
 It's what we've mostly seen over the years.
 And most locals love when it begins!
+We all get fantastic storm photos - and you can do the same.

 Temperatures can drop as much as 20oF/11oC, within the first half-hour of some good rain.
 It's more cloudy, which tempers the sun's heating effects.